Yosa03-dat/iwb25-039-team-syndicate/README.md

 - 🌐 **CORS Ready** – Built for web frontend integration

 ## 🧐 Did You Know?
-- The longest word in English has 189,819 letters!
+- 🪘The longest word in English has 189,819 letters!
-- "Serendipity" means finding something good by chance.
+- 👍"Serendipity" means finding something good by chance.
-- The word "quiz" was invented in 1791 as part of a bet.
+- 📘The word "quiz" was invented in 1791 as part of a bet.

 *Learn a fun word fact every time you visit this project!*